-Curving around a protected harbour on the southwestern shore of Orkney, Stromness is a pretty grey-stoned fishing town lined with characterful piers and jetties.
-Despite its small size, it’s a lively settlement hosting many of Orkney’s year-round festivals including the Blues Festival and the Folk Festival.
-You might even be lucky enough to catch a glimpse of the Northern Lights!
+Despite its small size, Stromness is a lively settlement hosting many of Orkney’s year-round festivals including the Blues Festival and the Folk Festival.
+You might even be lucky enough to catch a glimpse of the Northern Lights from here!

 Sail to Orkney